Why is the LENR revolution more important than the Internet?

 What kind of impact LENR will have economically and socially I have written here in my blog

-Peter Gluck asked about the big picture and therefore I have to come back to my naming: The New Fire.
-This ‘slogan’ is for example also part of the ECAT logo, but that was not the reason for my choice, because even if the slogan sounds banal (such as new German marketing slang “Fire 2.0” or similar), it was ultimately a decision from philosophical considerations, because what Peter Gluck tries to explain with his parable of the elephant and the blind is also my concern, I want to explain to the public and inform the decision makers that LENR is far more than just a new energy source, it is The New Fire, much better than the old fire and better as any other energy source that is today available on this planet.
+Peter Gluck asked about the big picture and therefore I have to come back to my naming: The New Fire, even if the slogan sounds banal (such as new German marketing slang “Fire 2.0” or similar), it was ultimately a decision from philosophical considerations, because what Peter Gluck tries to explain with his parable of the elephant and the blind is also my concern, I want to explain to the public and inform the decision makers that LENR is far more than just a new energy source, it is The New Fire, much better than the old fire and better as any other energy source that is today available on this planet.

 But it is not that easy, because even if you have full control of the elephant enclosure, the elephant, the light in the enclosure, then there still remaining countless factors that are crucial for a handoff of knowledge.
 This raises the question of whether the people who handle the elephants, can see the animal when you turn on the light, or whether they are actually blind and light does not help, it turns to issues such as who controls access to the elephant enclosure, who selects the people which may enter the enclosure, who determines the schedule when the light is turned on, who provides the ‘power’ for the light and ultimately raises the question of the meaning of whole.